Do you want to:

 Fresh water is arguably the most fundamental of all natural resources.
 It affects every form of life on earth.
 One of the most pressing issues of our time is the fragile relationship between societal existence, human well-being and ecological systems.
 How should scientists respond?
 Scientists have an obligation to produce new knowledge and communicate new understanding to the public and policy makers.
 They must help society move towards a more sustainable biosphere.
 While fundamental research remains eminently important, new approaches are necessary for solving interdisciplinary problems at multiple spatial and temporal scales.

-The Master of Philosophy (MPhil) in Integrated Water Management (IWM) is an Internationally recognised Monash University Qualification.
+The Master of Philosophy (MPhil) in Integrated Water Management (IWM) is a Monash South Africa certified Qualification.
 The degree comprises of four interdisciplinary coursework units and a research project.
 A combination of coursework and research sets this course apart from the normal research-based structure of a masters degree.
 While the research component in the form of a masters thesis will form the bulk of the degree weighting, the coursework component introduces and exposes students to some of the complex underlying concepts (biological, social and economic) affecting effective water management.
 The coursework is designed to properly equip and prepare students to plan and execute a high-quality and practically relevant research project.
+Successful completion of this programme leads to a Monash South Africa Qualification.

 Course type: Master of Philosophy in Integrated Water Management